raspberrypi/documentation/faqs/README.md

 Depending on the model, the Raspberry Pi has either 40 or 26 dedicated GPIO pins.
 In all cases, these include a UART, an I2C bus, a SPI bus with two chip selects, I2S audio, 3V3, 5V, and ground.
 The maximum number of GPIOs can theoretically be indefinitely expanded by making use of the I2C or SPI bus.

-There is also a dedicated CSI-2 camera port for the [Raspberry Pi camera](https://www.raspberrypi.org/products/), and a DSI display port for the [Raspberry Pi LCD touchscreen display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/).
+There is also a dedicated CSI-2 camera port for the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/), and a DSI display port for the [Raspberry Pi LCD touchscreen display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/).

 ### Can I use a Pi for audio or video input?

 Not by itself: there is no audio or video (HDMI/composite) IN capability on the Pi.
 You can add third-party boards to add this sort of functionality.
-Ther Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/).
+The Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/) — you can find the the [Camera Module FAQ section here](#cameramodule).

-### Where is the on-off switch?
+### Where is the on/off switch?

 There is no on/off switch!
 To switch on, just plug it in.
 To switch off, if you are in the graphical environment, you can either log out from the main menu, exit to the Bash prompt, or open the terminal.
 From the Bash prompt or terminal you can shut down the Raspberry Pi by entering `sudo halt -h` (without the quotation marks).
 Wait until all the LEDs except the power LED are off, then wait an additional second to make sure the SD card can finish its wear-levelling tasks and write actions.
 You can now safely unplug the Raspberry Pi.
 Failure to shut the Raspberry Pi down properly may corrupt your SD card, which would mean you would have to re-image it.